-Benefits for people of working age who are ill or disabled
+Benefits for working age people who are ill or disabled

 Universal Credit

-Universal Credit is a payment to help with your living costs.
-You can apply for it whether you're employed, self-employed or unemployed.
+You can apply for Universal Credit whether you're employed, self-employed or unemployed.

 Find out about Universal Credit, including how to apply for it.